-“The difference between good and bad architecture is the time you spend on it.”
+“The difference between good and bad architecture is the time you devote to it.”

 David Chipperfield founded David Chipperfield Architects in London in 1985.
 The practice has since won numerous international competitions and built over 100 projects.
 Its diverse international body of work includes cultural, residential, commercial and educational buildings and spaces for both the private and public sectors, as well as civic projects and urban masterplans.